urosevic/stock-ticker/readme.txt

 = Stock Exchange or Symbol I need does not work! =

 Try to find correct symbol on AlphaVantage.co by looing for it in *Symbol Search & Test* tool.
 Even try alternatives or company name.
-If that does not help, search Alpha Vantage community forum [www.alpha-vantage.community](https://www.alpha-vantage.community/)
+If that does not help, search Alpha Vantage community forum [www.alpha-vantage.community](https://www.alpha-vantage.community/) or contact [Alpha Vantage support](https://www.alphavantage.co/support/#support).

 = How to get Dow Jones Industrial Average or other Indexes? =